Metalcon/bootstrap/README.md

 run
 * `supervisord -c supervisord.conf`

-If you have to install supervisord don't use the version from your linux distro but rather use `sudo easy_install supervisord` which comes with python.
+If you have to install supervisord don't use the version from your linux distro but rather use

+    sudo easy_install supervisor

+which comes with python.
 You might have to install easy_install for your python version:

     sudo apt-get install python-setuptools